vossisboss/tutorial-series/Create-footer-for-all-pages.md

 `register = template.Library()` creates an instance of the Library class from the template module.
 You can use this instance to register custom template tags and filters.

-`@register.inclusion_tag("base/includes/footer_text.html", takes_context=True)` is a decorator that registers an inclusion tag named `get_footer_text`. `"base/includes/footer_text.html"` is the template path that you will use to render the inclusion tag. `takes_context=True ` indicates that the context of your `footer_text.html` template will be passed as an argument to your inclusion tag function.
+`@register.inclusion_tag("base/includes/footer_text.html", takes_context=True)` is a decorator that registers an inclusion tag named `get_footer_text`. `"base/includes/footer_text.html"` is the template path that you'll use to render the inclusion tag. `takes_context=True ` indicates that the context of your `footer_text.html` template will be passed as an argument to your inclusion tag function.

 The `get_footer_text` inclusion tag function takes a single argument named `context. `context` represents the template context where you will use the tag.